-Finally, we assess the models performances by two quantitative metrics: the root mean squared bias (RMSB) and mean absolute bias (MAB).
+Finally, we assess the models' performances by two quantitative metrics: the root mean squared error (RMSE) and mean absolute bias (MAB).
 In order to compute these quantities, we need to convert our probabilistic forecasts into point-forecasts.
 We do this by relying on the median of $m$ forecasts for any given place and time.
 We can then compute the two metrics as:

-where $\widehat{y}_{i,t}$ is the median for time $t$ and location $i$, $y_{i,t}$ is the equivalent realisation of rainfall and $T$ is the total number of days considered.
+where $\widehat{y}_{i,t}$ is the median for time $t$ and location $i$, $y_{i,t}$ is {the recorded amount of rainfall at time $t$ and location $i$}, and $T$ is the total number of days considered.